 - How often do learners engage with the education program?

-- What are the lengths of usage time spans (i.e., how much time are learners engaging with the program each hour, day, week, or month)?
+- What are the lengths of usage time spans?
+How much time are learners engaging with the program each hour, day, week, or month?

-- Which learning modules are they most engaged with (i.e., practice exams, video, flashcards)?
+- Which learning modules are they most engaged with?
+Practice exams, videos, flashcards, etc.?

 - How soon before an exam or required time frame are learners engaging with content?

-Course completion data points tell you more than simply how many people finished your education program.
-It provides detailed insights on how to improve both your program’s efficiency and its outcomes.
+Course completion data doesn't just tell you how many people finished the program.
+This metric also provides detailed insights improving your program’s efficiency and outcomes.

 One of the most powerful insights you can glean from these assessments is learners’ strengths and weaknesses.
 This allows you to create personalized learning paths for each user.

 Some may fear that data turns learners into “just another statistic” instead of individuals with specific needs.
-On the contrary, data allows greater personalization in learning, and data gleaned from the administrative, user, and instructor levels hold valuable insights.
+On the contrary, data allows greater personalization in learning.
+Here’s how.

-- Administrative Level Data – If an administrator believes a learner’s score can be improved based on data points, they can make adjustments to the content, supplying pieces of content that are most relevant for that learner.
-They can also update content as needed if data shows the current course materials are no longer connected to the real-world application of lessons.
+If an administrator believes a learner’s score can improve based on data points, they can make adjustments to the content.
+They can also update content as needed if data shows the current learning material is no longer connected to the real-world application of lessons.

-- User Level Data – Using data points via your education program’s digital platform, users can assess which topics require more studying and where improvements are not needed.
-This allows learners to self-personalize their learning experience, focusing on areas with the greatest weaknesses.
+Using data in your LMS platform, users can assess which topics need more studying.
+This allows learners to self-personalize their learning experience.

-- Instructor or Manager Validation – Particularly in blended learning scenarios, assessment data can provide useful insight into how the live, instructor-led portion of a learning experience might be impacting overall learner success.
-If learners in one classroom setting are performing substantially higher or lower than those in a different instructor-led setting, location or instructor-based training issues can be assessed.
+Particularly in blended learning, assessment data can provide insight into how the live part of a learning experience might impact overall learner success.
+If learners in one classroom setting perform differently than those in another setting, administrators can assess instructor-based training issues.

 Learning Gaps and Successes

 An effective learning platform can also help learners themselves avoid missing the mark on their achievements.
-Learners should have access to metrics that shows their progress compared to others in a group.
-This creates urgency for learners to stay on track with their knowledge goals, helping them prioritize their time and remediate effectively.
+Learners should have access to metrics that show their progress compared to others in a group.
+This creates urgency for learners to stay on track and prioritize their time and remediate effectively.

 Data plays an indispensable role in learning today.
 When you apply data insights to your education program, you’re sure to increase efficiency and improve outcomes.

-To help properly evaluate the current state of your learning strategy and to determine if it’s delivering the necessary data to drive learner success, BenchPrep has developed this tool to ensure you’re building and implementing an impactful program.
+BenchPrep has developed this infographic to ensure you’re building and implementing an impactful program.